Holmes gets double-double, No. 10 Indiana beats W. Michigan - WHIZ News

 UP NEXT

-Western Michigan: Stays in Indiana to play Ball State in Muncie, Indiana, in the MAC opener.
+Western Michigan: Stays in Indiana to play Ball State in Muncie in the MAC opener.